Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 --etcd-keyfile=/etc/kubernetes/pki/apiserver-etcd-client.key

-on one of the master node, or try to find the API Server definition under/etc/kubernetes/manifests/kube-apiserver.yaml
+You can find these arguments by executing ps aux | grep apiserver on one of the master nodes, or try to find the API Server definition under /etc/kubernetes/manifests/kube-apiserver.yaml.

-If your etcd cluster is a dedicated set of nodes, you can define prometheus collection in 004-addon.conf
+If your etcd cluster is a dedicated set of nodes, you can define prometheus collection in 004-addon.conf.

 CoreDNS